Tech-at-DU/ACS-4310-Data-Visualization-and-Web-Graphics/lessons/lesson-12.md

 ## Learning Objectives

-1. Build data visualizations with geojson
+1. Solve problems with D3
-1. Explain latitude and longitude
+1. Find and make use of resources
-1. Describe geo projections

 <!-- > -->